FrankLeeeee/Hexgem/README.md

 # Hex

 Hex is a web platform for statistical comparison between open-source projects on GitHub.
-This name is taken from **Hextech** in League of Legends, which is a symbol of knowledge and represented by a gemstone.
+This name is taken from **Hextech** in League of Legends, which is a symbol of knowledge and represented by a **gemstone**.